yumemi-inc/Tart/README.md

 </div>
 </br>

-And the processing on the *Store* is mainly expressed by the following formula:
+And the processing on the *Store* is mainly expressed by the following function:

 ```kt
 (State, Action) -> State
 ```

-In this framework, based on the above formula, we only need to be concerned with the relationship between *State* and *Action*.
+In this framework, based on the above function, we only need to be concerned with the relationship between *State* and *Action*.

 I used [Flux](https://facebookarchive.github.io/flux/) and [UI layer](https://developer.android.com/topic/architecture/ui-layer) as a reference for the design, and [Macaron](https://github.com/fika-tech/Macaron) for the implementation.